dotnet/csharplang/proposals/records-wip.md

 For a record struct or a record class:

-* A public get-only auto-property is created.
+* A public `get` and `init` auto-property is created (see separate `init` accessor specification).
 Its value is initialized during construction with the value of the corresponding primary constructor parameter.
 Each "matching" inherited abstract property's get accessor is overridden.

-  * This property is also `initonly`, meaning the backing field can be modified in the [with](#With) expression below, if the corresponding `get` accessor is accessible

 ### Equality members